brilliantbadger/supersecret-LMcodequest-guide/Arrays/Medium/Solution/README.md

     inp = input().split()
 ```

-Store the class name and abilities as a list (info) and add it to the empty list that was created earlier (database) [Lines 6-8]:
+Store the class name and abilities as a list (info) and add it to the empty list created earlier (database) [Lines 6-8]:

 ```py
     for i in range(int(inp[0])):